-Motors 10 MVA or larger shall be modeled as machines.
-See “General requirements:
+Motors 10 MVA or larger shall be modeled as machines (see “General Requirements).”

 Station service at modeled generation facilities with station service load greater than or equal to 1 MW shall be modeled explicitly.
-As noted in the table below, load which model generator station service shall have Load ID set to ‘SS.’
+As noted in the table below, load modeling generator station service shall have Load ID set to ‘SS.’

 A Long ID shall be provided for each load in accordance with the WECC MVWG Load Long ID Instructions (LID_Instructions), either within the case data provided, or in a separate spreadsheet file.
 See Dynamic section 6B Load Characteristics.
 There is a separate Long ID for Station Service or generator Auxiliary loads.